Political Science 3300

 4. Students will demonstrate a fundamental

-public administration and management concepts related to their
+understanding of key public administration and management concepts

 5. Students will demonstrate an understanding of